izyware/devops/README.md

     * viewer_certificate block for cloudfront will only accept certificates that are in us-east-1, regardless of your region.

+# Docker
+When running out of space, do

+    deleteall.sh

+If you have a stateful container (i.e. mysql), you should stop and delete its state by

+    killanddeletedata.sh grepStr (mysql)

 # Links
 [github]